Latin America: China

 China's economic influence in Latin America increased substantially in the 21st century.
-Imports from China valued $8.3B in 2000, but by 2019, its value was $184.2B and had grown to be the region's largest trading partner.
+Imports from China valued $8.3 billion in 2000, but by 2022 its value was $450 billion and had grown to be the largest trading partner of South America, as well as the second-largest for the broader Latin America.
 In particular, many of the investments are related to the Belt and Road Initiative or energy.
-China has also provided loans to several Latin American countries; this has raised concerns about the possibility of "debt traps."
-Specifically, Venezuela, Brazil, Ecuador, and Argentina received the most loans from China during 2005-2016.
+China has also provided loans to several Latin American countries; this has raised concerns about the possibility of debt traps."
+Specifically, Venezuela, Brazil, Ecuador, and Argentina received the most loans from China during 2005–2016.